 Consult with your pharmacist or medical provider immediately when concerns arise: Many patients brush off concerns about their medication not looking or having the markings like the pictures in the leaflet that came with it.
 Patients may also second-guess their lack of improvement or not acknowledge that their condition is deteriorating because their doctor prescribed the wrong drug or dosage or the incorrect one for their condition.
 All these factors can wreak havoc on your health, causing irreversible and potentially deadly consequences.
 That is why you need to address them at their earliest signs.

-How Can a Medical Malpractice Attorney Help in Medication Error Cases?
+How Can an Attorney Help in Medication Error Cases?

 While many medication and other medical errors are preventable, there are just as many that aren’t.
-Little Rock med mal attorneys like ours here at McMath Woods P.A. have extensive experience reviewing medical records to determine if negligence occurred.
+We at McMath Woods P.A. have extensive experience reviewing medical records to determine if negligence occurred.

-Your Little Rock medical malpractice attorney will go over your options for pursuing present and future medical expenses, compensatory damages such as pain and suffering, and other losses if they determine that negligence occurred per Arkansas law.
+Your legal advocate will go over your options for pursuing present and future medical expenses, compensatory damages such as pain and suffering, and other losses if they determine that negligence occurred per Arkansas law.
 Reach out to us at McMath Woods P.A. for a complimentary case evaluation today before the statute of limitations prevents you from taking action.